terractyl/terractyl/README.md

 # terractyl
-Terractyl is a panel replacement for the Pterodactyl panel 🦖
+Terractyl is a better panel for the Pterodactyl panel 🦖